enmasseio/hypertimer/README.md

 Hypertimer offers time control for simulations and animations.
 Hypertimer can be used to:

 - Run in an unpaced mode for *simulations*: the time jumps from scheduled event to the next scheduled event, unrolling all events as fast as possible.
-This can for example be used with discrete event simulations.
 - Run in a paced mode for *animations* or *real-time* applications: the time proceeds at a continuous, configurable rate.
 Time can run at a faster or slower pace than real-time, and can run in the past, current, or future.

 Hypertimer offers basic functionality to control time: